daviidy/run-man-game/README.md

 - If you click on the leaderboard button, you will see all the players scores
     - **How to play**: click this button to see instructions for the game
-    - **Menu**: this button allows you to come back to the first screen of the game (where you have the play, options and credits buttons)
+    - **Menu**: this button allows you to come back to the first screen of the game (where you have the play, options, and credits buttons)
     -**Exit**: to exit and go back to the page where you have the start and the leaderboard buttons -**Play**: to play the game
     -**Options**: for the settings